Rom the Space Knight: Hasbro Comic Book Universe

 Rom plays an important role in the Hasbro Comic Book Universe by IDW Publishing.

 Two hundred years ago, Rom K'atsema lived an idyllic life with his brother and mothers on the peaceful planet Elonia, a world constantly protected by a powerful planet-wide shield that blocked debris and potential invaders.
 Rom studied geology at the Elonia University of Arts and Sciences, and befriended Livia and Fy-Laa.
 One day, the three of them investigated a mysterious meteor shower that had breached Elonia's shield and discovered that the explosive meteors were of Dire Wraith origin: weapons designed to penetrate the shield in advance of a potential Wraith invasion, and ultimately responsible for killing his family.
 When the Space Knights of the Solstar Order intervened, Rom learned that one of his mothers had been infected by a Wraith and transformed into one of their number.
 Vowing to avenge his family, Rom and his friends joined the Solstar Order as Space Knights.

 On his first mission, Rom would be responsible for discovering Elonia's supply of Ore-12, a miraculous liquid metal capable of "bonding" with its wielder and becoming a permanent suit of armor.
 Realizing that this mysterious metal was the reason why the Dire Wraiths had attacked their world, the Solstar Order would go on to mine the rest of the ore and equip the rest of their Space Knights with the substance.
 Soon afterwards, Rom—now a full-fledged Space Knight—left Elonia, leaving behind a beacon in memory of his family.
 Over the next fifty years, Rom took part in a variety of battles against the Dire Wraiths, and participated in the massive battle that saw the Wraiths' current homeworld, within the Dark Nebula, destroyed.
 The Space Knights spent the next few years pursuing remnant Dire Wraith forces across backwater planets within Solstar territory.

 When Rom arrived on Earth, he was misjudged as Cybertronian.
 He killed a Dire Wraith impersonating General Joseph Colton, which later exposed the Wraith infiltration around Earth.
 In time, he gained new allies like the Micronauts, and together, they stopped Baron Karza and the Presence (the Wraith goddess).
 When Unicron arrived, it destroyed Elonia, which caused Rom to learn more about the monster and its link to the Dire Wraiths' creation.
-When Unicron was destroyed thanks to Optimus Prime's sacrifice, Rom and the surviving Elonians accepted Earth as their new homeworld, and Rom and Livia rekindled their previous relationship.
+After Optimus Prime sacrifices himself to destroy Unicron, Rom and the surviving Elonians accepted Earth as their new homeworld, and Rom and Livia rekindled their previous relationship.